 F7 error — stuck button

-This step-by-step repair guide walks you through fixing f7 error — stuck button on your GE JS760SLSS (Electric Range).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through how to fix the F7 error — stuck button on your GE JS760SLSS (Electric Range).
+With the right tools and parts, most homeowners can complete this repair in about 1–2 hours, saving you from a costly service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.

-This post contains affiliate links.
-As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.
-In my years of fixing appliances, a stuck F7 button trace often damages the control board itself — especially if the short has been sitting unaddressed for a while.
-The GE WB27X45466 Range/Wall Oven Control Board + Display is the replacement I reach for first on the JS760SLSS.
-It covers several legacy part numbers including WB18X20153 and WB27K10097, which matters because GE has quietly revised this board over the years.
-If your keypad test comes back clean but the F7 persists, this board swap is your next move.
+In my experience fixing appliances, a stuck F7 button often damages the control board itself — especially if the short has been left unattended for a while.
+The GE WB27X45466 Range/Wall Oven Control Board + Display is my go-to replacement for the JS760SLSS.
+It fits several legacy part numbers including WB18X20153 and WB27K10097, which is important because GE has revised this board a few times.
+If your keypad test comes back clean but the F7 error persists, swapping this board is the best next step.

 Common Symptoms & Causes

-If your GE JS760SLSS is displaying an F7 error, you may notice one or more of the following signs before or alongside the fault code.
+When your GE JS760SLSS shows an F7 error, you might notice one or more of the following signs before or alongside the fault code:

-• A continuous beeping alarm sounds even when no buttons are being pressed
+- A continuous beeping alarm sounds even when no buttons are pressed

-• One or more keypad buttons feel sticky, sunken, or physically unresponsive
+- One or more keypad buttons feel sticky, sunken, or are physically unresponsive

-This error is most commonly caused by a worn or damaged membrane keypad where a button contact has become stuck in the closed position, typically due to age, grease buildup, or normal wear on the control panel.
+This error is typically caused by a worn or damaged membrane keypad, where a button contact has become stuck in the closed position due to age, grease buildup, or normal wear and tear on the control panel.

 Safety First